-If we do not receive everything we need to complete your redemption order within ten (10) trading days after the redemption date, under securities law, we are required on that tenth (10th) trading day to purchase the same number of securities that you redeemed.
+If we do not receive everything we need to complete your redemption order within ten (10) trading days after the sale date, under securities law, we are required on that tenth (10th) trading day to purchase the same number of securities that you redeemed.
 We will apply your redemption proceeds to the payment required for those securities.
 If the NAV has decreased since the sale date, the Fund must keep the excess proceeds.
 If the NAV has increased since that date, you or your dealer will be required to pay the Fund the deficiency and any additional expenses of processing the repurchase order.
 Your dealer may require you to pay this amount if you were the cause of the failed redemption order.

-We may redeem your securities, without notice, if we determine, at our discretion, that o you are engaging in inappropriate or excessive short-term trading;
+We may redeem your securities, without notice, if we determine, at our discretion, that